themaninthesuitcase/themaninthesuitcase.github.io/_posts/2016-12-25-legoadvent.md

  - advent
  - christmas
 ---
-For the past few years I've been getting the Lego Star Wars Advent calendars.
+For the past few years I've been getting the [Lego Star Wars Advent calendars][azn].
 Last year I did a daily post on [Instagram][ig] of the prize.
 These aren't super high quality, just 60 seconds effort after I built it.

 This year I did the same so I thought I'd do a blog run down of all the sets.